ulyweb/vps/community/share-ops/taile-ops/README.md

-Here are the exact prompts your co-worker would use, depending on what they need:
+Here are the exact prompts you se, depending on what they need:

   ---
 First Time (Starting Fresh)